insidae/website/content/02-02-2020/index.md

 **Other Options:** [BitBucket](https://bitbucket.org), [GitLab](https://about.gitlab.com/), [AWS CodeCommit](https://aws.amazon.com/codecommit/)

 GitHub is easily the most well-known place to host public and private Git repositories.
 Depending on what you want to do with private repositories, other options might be better or cheaper.
-GitHub doubles as a web development portfolio and resume and industry-specific social media.
+GitHub doubles as a web development portfolio and is frequently used by people in the web development industry to connect and scout other developers.

 ***